annabelsandford/em4_mem_patch/README.md

 The EM4 Mem Patcher is a tool specifically developed to tackle memory-related issues and crashes that players may encounter while playing Emergency 4.
 By expanding the memory capacity of your Emergency 4 executable, this patcher enables the game to handle larger amounts of data.
 This enhancement significantly reduces crashes caused by memory limitations, resulting in a more stable gaming environment and an improved gameplay experience.

+## Troubleshooting
+- **"XXXXX.dll is missing" error**: This error means that the game cannot access a Library needed to start the game.
+This usually means that your particular Version of EM4 is not supported.
+Do not open an issue, you are simply not compatible.
+I cannot help you.
+- **The game crashes**: Check both `em4.exe` and `Em4Deluxe.exe`, as both are modified by the tool.
+Try starting the game with both executables.
+If that doesn't work, start the game with both as administrator and enable Windows XP SP3 compatibility mode.
+If it still doesn't work, please [contact me here for more assistance](https://github.com/annabelsandford/).

 ## Key Features

 - **Enhanced Memory Support**: The EM4 Memory Patcher significantly expands the memory capacity of your Emergency 4 executable, enabling the game to efficiently handle larger amounts of data.
 By doing so, it effectively reduces crashes resulting from memory limitations, resulting in a more stable and enjoyable gaming environment.